-From 2013 to 2015, we will have the opportunity to observe the 50th anniversaries of four of our nation’s seminal civil rights tipping points.
-The Equal Justice Society will commemorate the 50th anniversary of the March on Washington on Wednesday, August 28, 2013.
-Our event will feature a collaboration with Marcus Shelby Jazz Organization, Zaccho Dance Theatre, and the Lorraine Hansberry Theatre.
+This is the second in a series of events over three years (2013 to 2015) observing the 50th anniversaries of four of our nation’s seminal civil rights tipping points.
+The Equal Justice Society commemorated the 50th anniversary of the March on Washington on Wednesday, August 28, 2013, at the Oakland Museum.

 Aug.
 28, 2013: 50th Anniversary of the March on Washington - About 200,000 people join the march and congregate at the Lincoln Memorial to hear Dr. Martin Luther King, Jr. delivers his famous “I Have a Dream” speech in 1963.
 Medgar Evers is assassinated and four young Black girls are killed in a bomb attack in Birmingham the same year.
 President Kennedy is assassinated in November 1963.